 Screening & Diagnosis

-Diagnosing ASDs can be difficult since there is no medical test – like a blood test – to diagnose the disorders.
-Instead, doctors must look at the child’s early development and behavior to make an assessment.
+Diagnosing ASD can be difficult since there is no medical test – like a blood test – to diagnose the condition.
+Instead, doctors must look at the child or adult’s development and social behavior to make an assessment.
+Standardized screening and diagnostic tools are available for adults and children age three years and older.

 Learn more about screening and diagnosis